HQ (album): Album cover

 The album's artwork was created by Hipgnosis.
 Of the artwork Harper stated:

 In reply to walking on water I should just like to say that the album sleeve design for HQ was given completely to Hipgnosis.
 When they presented me with the finished product I laughed and ok'd it on the spot.
 The picture was taken by Po Powell on the Isle of Skye.
 I have still not been to the Isle of Skye.

 Awards

 In 1975, HQ was awarded Record of the Year in Portugal, and received a similar award in Finland.

 Reissues

 The album was remastered 2016 by Harper and John Fitzgerald, at Lettercolm Studio in Timoleague, West Cork, Ireland.
-In 2017 teh remastered version was re-issued on 180gm Vinyl, packaged in deluxe, gatefold sleeve with original cover design.
+In 2017, the remastered version was re-issued on 180gm Vinyl, packaged in deluxe, gatefold sleeve with original cover design.
 There was also an additional printed heavy inner sleeve "including lyrics, comprehensive notes and images."

 In 2012 the album was digitally remixed and re-released in a 24-page case bound booklet with new pictures, prose, poetry and a new sleeve design.